Rocky Mountain College of Art and Design: Students

 The approximately 1,400 undergraduate students represent a student body of 66% female, 34% male, 41% minority, and international students.
 Seventy-nine percent of students are out-of-state.

 The average age of on-campus students is 23 and the average online student is 30.

 Campus

 Rocky Mountain College of Art + Design campus comprises 23 acre.

 Currently, the campus has 17 structures, 11 of which are devoted to classrooms, common areas, and other support spaces, including four galleries and studio spaces.
-The campus is the former site of the Jewish Consumptives' Relief Society, included in the National Register of Historic Places listings in Jefferson County, Colorado, although the Full Sail owners and RMCAD President Brent Fitch have deconstructed historical aspects of the campus, and is located in the 40 West Arts District close to Casa Bonita.
+The campus is the former site of the Jewish Consumptives' Relief Society, included in the National Register of Historic Places listings in Jefferson County, Colorado, and is located in the 40 West Arts District close to Casa Bonita.